 The cornerstone of persistent depressive disorder is a long-term feeling of depression that continues for at least two years.
-Persistent depressive disorder is one condition, but it has several different types depending on the presence of symptoms linked to major depressive disorder (MDD).
+Persistent depressive disorder is one condition, but it has several different types and specifiers depending on the presence of symptoms linked to major depressive disorder (MDD).

 Based on their level of depression, a person could have these types of persistent depressive disorder: